Costinteo/osds-lab/lab4/README.md

 ## Extra Challenges

-Extra challenges are still in the work!
-Here is a sneak peek for the extra challenges for this lab:
+Here are the extra challenges for this lab!
+Hope you have fun!
+The first one was contribution from local .hidden pwner, [BelgiNus](https://github.com/Stefan2320) (a.k.a Pinebel).

 1. **I love cookies!** -- Try to get a shell in `cookies.c` without ***smashing the stack***.
 Eating cookies with a knife can be dangerous, but I think eating them with a fork can be risky too.
 2. **Dude, just one byte, please!** -- This is how it feels when your friend only lets you take one bite of his deliciously-looking sandwich.
 Sure, you weren't hungry.. but after seeing that thing, who wouldn't be?
 Check out `bite.c`.